-Bill has a passion — for his work, for family & friends, for music, for life and for greatness!
-He brings his outsize passion to the stage and inspires audiences with tales from an improbable life in sport and beyond speaking about the secrets of world-class performance, personal and organizational excellence, and how he overcame nearly impossible odds – on the court and off – to persevere and win.
+Bill has a passion — for his work, for family and friends, for music, for life and for greatness!
+He brings his outsize passion to the stage and inspires audiences with tales from an improbable life in sport and beyond speaking about the secrets of world-class performance, personal and organizational excellence and how he overcame nearly impossible odds – on the court and off – to persevere and win.
 As entertaining as he is insightful, Walton is widely considered one of the best speakers from the world of sports.

 - One of most recognizable sports figures; named to “50 Greatest NBA Players of All-Time” list; Basketball Hall of Fame member

 - Played for two NBA Championship teams – Portland Trail Blazers and Boston Celtics